Tyson Scholar FAQ

-Crystal Bridges tries to be flexible with scheduling residency periods based on availability of the Farmhouse and workspace in the Museum offices.
+Crystal Bridges tries to be flexible with scheduling residency periods based on availability of the residence and workspace in the museum offices, between the months of September and May.
+Summers are unavailable due to other museum programs.
 Scholars are given the opportunity to select from the following terms:

 - Academic Year (September 1, 2021—May 15, 2022)